afranks86/factor-sensitivity/README.md

 Code to compute bounds and generate plots can be found in `utility_functions.R`.
 These functions are called from both Rmds.
 We briefly describe some of these core functions here.

 - ```compute_bounds_and_robustness```
+Input: dataframe including point estimates, beta (naive effects) and Gamma (factor loadings)
+Return: Naive effect, bound on causal effect for given strength of confounding, with and with null control.
+Can return robustness in R2 or Lambda parameterization.
+Computes bounds based on Theorem ** and Theorem **.

 - ```get_beta_w_norm```
+Returns a data frame with xxxx
+Input: Stan samples, data, index of the null control, index of the treatment.
+Calls ```compute_bounds_and_robustness``` per MCMC sample.

 - ```compute_effect_intervals```
 Returns endpoints of 95% credible intervals for causal effects under NUC,